amy-tabb/tabb-level-set-segmentation/README.md

 ### Parameters, run segmentation with an example dataset

 Parameter descriptions.
-We reference the paper, so provide the link to the arXiv version [arXiv](https://arxiv.org/abs/1809.06398).
+We reference the paper, so provide the link to the [arXiv version](https://arxiv.org/abs/1809.06398).
 It is also assumed that we are dealing with 8-bit greyscale images.
 To change to 12- or 16-bit images is possible, but will require rewrites throughout the code.
+Abbreviated forms of these parameter descriptions can also be found by calling the program with the `--help` flag.

 1. input-directory: (string) set up according to [Required Input Directory](#required-input-directories) [Mandatory].
 1. output-directory: (string) ideally empty directory where the results will be written.
 Results computed with the method and parameters are also provided with the dataset [Mandatory].